Dental Unit Waterlines

 Key Points

-• The Centers for Disease Control and Prevention (CDC) recommends that dental unit water used in nonsurgical procedures measure less than or equal to 500 colony forming units of heterotrophic bacteria per milliliter (≤500 CFU/mL) of water, the standard set for drinking water by the Environmental Protection Agency (EPA).
+• The U.S. Centers for Disease Control and Prevention (CDC) recommends that dental unit water used in nonsurgical procedures measure less than or equal to 500 colony forming units of heterotrophic bacteria per milliliter (≤500 CFU/mL) of water, the standard set for drinking water by the Environmental Protection Agency (EPA).

 • Use sterile saline or sterile water as a coolant/irrigant when performing surgical procedures.